Yeeldx/yeeldbox-devdocs/docs/resources/risks/risk-score.md

 ### Longevity

-How long the strategy has been running live on yearn.finance:
+How long the strategy has been running live on Yeeldx.finance:

 <table>
   <tr>